 West Virginia communities settle Massey slurry claims

-Posted on behalf of The Bell Law Firm, PLLC on Aug 03, 2011 in Wrongful Death
+Posted on behalf of Stewart Bell, PLLC on Aug 03, 2011 in Wrongful Death

 Alpha Natural Resources, the new owner of Massey Energy Co., announced this week that they have reached a settlement with the residents of three southern West Virginia communities.
 More than 700 residents in the area claimed that the mining company contaminated the water supply when it disposed of coal slurry in worked-out underground mines.
 That contamination, they said, caused cancer, brain damage and a host of serious illnesses, as well as wrongful death .